goldstack/goldstack/docs/modules/shared/getting-started-infrastructure.md

 yarn infra up [deploymentName]
 ```

 This will be either `yarn infra up dev` or `yarn infra up prod` depending on your choice of deployment.
-Note that running this command can often take a while.
+Note that running this command can take a while.